 Local authorities can restrict CBL applications to qualified people who selected the location of the advertised property as an area of choice on their social housing application.
 The property advertisement will state if this restriction applies.

-If you want to express your interest in a CBL property, the property advertisement will provide information about how to apply.
+If you want to express your interest in a CBL property, the advertisement will provide information about how to apply.
 You can also contact your local authority for information.

 If a number of qualified people express an interest in a CBL home, the home will be allocated in line with the local authorities’ allocation scheme.

-If you are offered a house or flat under the CBL system and you refuse it, you will not be able to apply for a CBL property for 12 months.
+If you are offered a house or apartment under the CBL system and you refuse it, you will not be able to apply for a CBL property for 12 months.
 This will not affect your position on the housing list.

 For more information about choice-based letting contact your local authority.